 What's the difference between a tooth crown and a tooth cap?

-You might have heard the terms ‘crown’ and ‘cap’ used and are wondering what the difference is.
-In actual fact, they are both names for the same thing.
+You might have heard the terms ‘crown' and ‘cap' used and are wondering what the difference is.
+Well, it turns out, crown and cap are both names for the same thing.

 We'll use both terms interchangeably in this article, but now you know that they both refer to the same thing.